Go Back Up

 How are COBRA premiums calculated for an ICHRA?

-Eligible employees and their spouses who elect COBRA coverage must pay a premium.
-COBRA defines this amount as the cost to the business of providing coverage to similarly situated participants who have not experienced an event that would qualify them for COBRA coverage.
+Eligible employees and their spouses who elect COBRA coverage must pay an insurance premium.
+COBRA defines this amount as the cost to the business of providing health insurance coverage to employees who have not experienced a life event that would qualify them for COBRA coverage.

 Organizations have two options for calculating this amount:

-In either case, premiums are based on how many HRA dollars employees actually use.
-Let’s review each of these methods in more detail.
+In either case, premiums depend on the actual HRA dollars employees use.
+Let's review each of these methods in more detail.

 The past-cost method

 The past-cost method uses utilization rates over the previous plan year to determine COBRA premiums.
-Organizations can also add two percent to the premium to account for administration fees.
+Organizations can also add 2% to the premium to account for administration fees.

-For example, let’s say you have an employee who receives $300 each month through their ICHRA for $3,600 each year.
-During the previous plan year, he used an average of $1,800, or 50% of the total benefit offered, for medical expenses.
+For example, let's say you have an employee who receives $300 each month through their ICHRA, or $3,600 each year.
+During the previous plan year, they used $1,800, or 50% of the total benefit offered, for medical expenses.

-After terminating this employee, they elected COBRA coverage.
-To calculate their premium, you multiply the $300 ICHRA allowance by 50% (their utilization rate) for an annual premium of $1,800.
-You also charge a two percent fee for COBRA administration, for a total premium of $1,836, or $153 each month.
+After you terminated this employee, they elected COBRA coverage.
+To calculate their premium, you multiply the $300 ICHRA allowance by 12 and then by 50% (their utilization rate) for an annual premium of $1,800.
+You also charge a 2% fee for COBRA administration, for a total premium of $1,836, or $153 each month.

 The actuarial method

 The actuarial method is another way organizations calculate COBRA premiums.
-It's also the only method available to those who can't use the past-cost method, such as those offering an ICHRA for the first time or those whose employee coverage amounts differ significantly from year to year.
+It's also the only method available to those who can't use the past-cost method, such as those offering an ICHRA for the first time.
+You may also choose this method if employee coverage amounts differ significantly from year to year.

 Many organizations rely on third-party administrators or benefits software companies to make this determination.